Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Results

 \subsubsection{\textbf{Heterogeneous deliberation tends to fund more costly projects}}

-As detailed in Table~\ref{tab:deliberation_analysis} in the appendix, the hypothetical outcomes represent the project selections if the 190,000 CHF budget were allocated to projects based solely on decisions from homogeneous or heterogeneous groups.
-Heterogeneous deliberation funded fewer but more expensive projects than homogeneous deliberation, as evidenced by higher mean (18,990 CHF vs. 13,350 CHF) and median (13,000 CHF vs. 11,450 CHF) project costs.
+As detailed in Table~\ref{tab:deliberation_analysis}, the hypothetical outcomes represent the project selections if the 190,000 CHF budget were allocated to projects based solely on decisions from homogeneous or heterogeneous groups.
+Heterogeneous deliberation funded fewer but more expensive projects than homogeneous deliberation.
 These findings suggest that diverse perspectives may lead to prioritising larger or higher-impact projects.

 Although a Mann-Whitney U Test revealed that the difference in project cost distributions between the two groups is not statistically significant (U = 49.0, p = 0.22715) given the smaller data sample, the trend toward funding costlier projects under heterogeneous deliberation remains noteworthy.
 This observation may have important implications for resource allocation strategies in participatory processes.